haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 	    <LOCALE_CODE>stopwords_LOCALE_CODE.csv</LOCALE_CODE>

-    For example, to add an Italian stopword file, add the following line:
+    例如， to add an Italian stopword file, add the following line:

 	    <it_IT>stopwords_it_IT.csv</it_IT>
 7. Save the changes to `esconfig.xml` and exit the text editor.